 “I got a letter from her.
 That’s sort of why I’m here.
-Daria’s staying with Tomal and my mom and dad and me, we’re all kind of worried.”
+Daria’s staying with Tomal and we’re all worried.”

 Jolda sighed like she’d just heard bad news.
 “I bet.
-I feel kind of bad about what happened with her.”
+I feel bad about what happened with her.”

 “It’s not your fault, Jolda.”